Yer1k/AI_Trading/README.md

 * replace mentions with a flag `@User`
 * removes hashtag signs

-# Algorithm and Automation
+## Algorithm and Automation
 The AI Algorithm will take in the scraped twitter data and apply sentiment analysis for each tweet.
-Along with the coin price information, it will then generate a trading strategy for the user.
+Along with the coin price information, it will then generate a trading strategy for the user based on the signals that the model generates.
 We are using a time-series model trained on the twitter and sentiment analysis.
 Please see below for more details about the architecture of the model:
 ![framework](https://user-images.githubusercontent.com/55003943/197669184-325a8619-6a53-42bc-bf10-f14f4e8c9001.png)

+## Demo Video
+@All - add video